alxm/siter/README.md

 * Files and directories from `siter-static/` are copied to `siter-out/` as they are.
 * Source pages from `siter-pages/` are evaluated, formatted with Markdown, fitted in `siter-template/page.html`, and finally written to `siter-out/`.
-* `siter-config/defs` file contains global definitions that are available to every page and template to use.
+* Files in `siter-config/` contain global definitions available to every page and template.

 ### Quick Example